-Here are some prior posts that will help you to determine how much food you should store.
+Here is a prior post that will help you to determine how much food you should store.

 The second big problem that I see is people purchasing dehydrated and freeze-dried foods without understanding how much they need.
 There are many problems with understanding the labeling on many of the cans.
 The cans will show a number of servings; however, you need to take a good look at the serving size and how many calories it contains.
 Many of these serving are ¼ to a ½ cup in size and only contain 100-200 calories.
 These servings are designed to only be a part of a complete meal.